pingcap/docs-tidb-operator/en/backup-restore-snapshot-perf.md

 >
 > The preceding performance data is based on full data backup.
 >
 > AWS EBS snapshot backup is performed on the per volume basis.
 Only the first volume snapshot is full, and the subsequent volume snapshots are incremental.
 You can complete a daily backup within about 1 hour.
-In special scenarios, you can shorten the backup interval, for example, 12 hours or 8 hours.
+In special scenarios, you can shorten the backup interval, for example, to 12 hours or 8 hours.

 ### Backup impact